opendistro/for-elasticsearch-docs/docs/alerting/security.md

 }
 ```

-Then use this new role for all alerting users. -->
+Then, use this new role for all alerting users. -->